Rollins Among Nation’s Best Colleges for Transfer Students

 Colleges were selected for the honor roll based on their Transfer Friendliness Rating on PTK Connect, an online tool that helps students find their best-fit colleges, career pathways, and more.
 The rating is based on a college’s admissions practices, cost of attendance, campus life, recruitment practices, and peer reviews.
 Only the top 25 percent highest-rated colleges were named to the Transfer Honor Roll.

-From a transfer-specific seminar course to one-on-one advising, Rollins offers a host of resources designed to help transfer students thrive on America’s most beautiful campus.
+From a transfer-specific seminar course to one-on-one advising, Rollins offers a host of resources designed to help transfer students thrive on America’s Most Beautiful campus.

-"I wanted to transfer to a school where I could further develop as a scholar, individual, and citizen and Rollins was the right fit," says Isaac James ’20, who transferred to Rollins from Jackson State Community College and earned a 2019 Truman Scholarship.
+"I wanted to transfer to a school where I could further develop as a scholar, individual, and citizen and Rollins was the right fit," says Isaac James ’19, who transferred to Rollins from Jackson State Community College and recently earned a 2019 Truman Scholarship.
 “From my Rollins College Conference course to peer mentors and faculty advisers, I was fully supported from the start.
 As part of the Rollins community, I have resources and tools to reach my goals and dreams.”